 On the other hand, if you are a more spontaneous planner and checklists are not naturally your thing, the previous sentence very possibly made you feel as if you were breaking out in hives.
 Or maybe hyperventilating.
 Just a little bit.

-The Importance of Prioritization
+The Importance of Prioritization for a Successful Checklist

 Whether you create a checklist a mile long each day or you keep the checklist to a minimum, the one element that creates success is prioritizing.
 By listing tasks in order of importance, you greatly improve your ability to accomplish the task.

 Start with the daily tasks and number the items on your list from most important (number 1) to least important.
 Then review your general list and make sure that everything there is prioritized.
 Make note of any items from the top of that list that need to be accomplished today.

 Take an index card and write down the most important task you need to accomplish today.
 Grab a magnet and stick the card on the refrigerator or some other “in-the-way” place.
 By seeing the reminder often, you’re more likely to accomplish the task.

 Your struggle might be on the opposite end of the spectrum, with your list so long that it’s hard to prioritize and easy to get sidetracked.
 Focus your energy by creating a separate, limited list.

-Free Your Mind
+Use a Checklist to Free Your Mind

 Sometimes we have tasks that aren’t necessarily the most important, but they do consume our thoughts, making it hard to focus on the more important priorities.
 If that’s the case, then acknowledge that freeing up your focus is actually your most important task!

 For instance, if there are items that can be done in under ten minutes, these can go into a “quick tasks” category.
 You can create additional categories like work or homeschool, home management, or personal tasks.
 Prioritize within those categories, then set time blocks for focusing on each one.